-Marta has worked with various NGOs and groups since early 1990s, including a war reconstruction project in Croatia (1994) and community work in Roma settlements in East Slovakia (1999 - 2001).
-In 1999, she co-founded association "Horizonty" with the aim to support organisational development of Czech NGOs.
+Marta has worked with various NGOs and groups since the early 1990s, including a war reconstruction project in Croatia (1994) and community work in Roma settlements in East Slovakia (1999 - 2001).
+In 1999, she co-founded the association "Horizonty" with the aim to support the organizational development of Czech NGOs.

-Professionally, Marta specializes in using participatory methods and approaches in management and organisational development.
-She gained knowledge and skills through series of trainings by a Dutch agency Facilicom Consult (2000 - 2005).
-She is experienced in facilitating strategic workshops (planning, decision making etc.).
+Professionally, Marta specializes in using participatory methods and approaches in management and organizational development.
+She gained knowledge and skills through a series of training by a Dutch agency Facilicom Consult (2000 - 2005).
+She is experienced in facilitating strategic workshops (planning, decision making, etc.).